qqadssp/SimCityEnv.Beta/README.md

 ### Action space

-The action space is a three dimension vector(I use numpy array), it is (motorForwardOrBackward, turnLeftOrRight, isBrake).
+The action space is a three dimension vector, it is (motorForwardOrBackward, turnLeftOrRight, isBrake).

-motorForwardOrBackward: This means the scale of the torque applying to the car makes it move forward or backward, and has a range of (-1, 1).
+**motorForwardOrBackward**: This means the scale of the torque applying to the car makes it move forward or backward, and has a range of (-1, 1).
 The value is the scale to the max torque.
 So 0.7 means there is a 0.7 times of the maxTorque applying on the car to make it moving forward, and -0.3  means there is a 0.3 times of the maxTorque applying on the car to make it moving backward.

-turnLeftOrRight: This means the scale of the angle the front wheel turning, and has a range of (-1, 1).
+**turnLeftOrRight**: This means the scale of the angle the front wheel turning, and has a range of (-1, 1).
 The value is the scale of the max turning angle(30 degree).
 So 0.7 means the front wheel is turning right with 21 degree, and -0.3 means the front wheel is turning left with 9 degree.

-isBrake: This means brake or not.
+**isBrake**: This means brake or not.
 1 means brake and 0 means not.

 ### Reward and done